World Cup quarterfinals: Qualifying teams, fixtures and schedule - KTVZ

 Netherlands

-The Dutch have had arguably the easiest path to the quarterfinal stage, and their resilience will be tested as they play a Lionel Messi-inspired Argentina.
+The Netherlands had arguably the easiest path to the quarterfinal stage, and their resilience will be tested as they play a Lionel Messi-inspired Argentina.

 Group Stage: